critiqjo/cs733/assignment1/README.md

 * For `cas`, providing a version `0` means "only create" (file must not exist).
-* The server should be immune to changes of system time, thanks to [`CLOCK_MONOTONIC`](https://github.com/davecheney/junk/tree/master/clock), but this restricts its portability to Linux systems.
+* The server should be immune to changes of system time, thanks to [`CLOCK_MONOTONIC`](https://github.com/davecheney/junk/tree/master/clock), but this limits its portability to Linux systems alone.